Don’t Let Liquidity Drain Your Wealth: Smart Financial Planning Guidance

 Take this example: According to the U.S Bureau of Labor Statistics CPI Inflation Calculator, you would need $1.25 today for something that costs $1.00 in April of 2020.
 The CPI Inflation Calculator is an interesting calculator to see how inflation has changed over many years.

-Below is an excellent chart that we like to review with clients, showing how much you would need in future years to have the same buying power as $100 today depending on the time horizon and inflation rates.
+Below is a chart that shows how much you would need in future years to have the same buying power as $100 today depending on the time horizon and inflation rates.

 The dollar you put away into savings 5 years ago can’t buy the same amount today that you could when you first saved that money.